aabel3/OPS245-Ubuntu-Mint-Deployment-Bash-Scripting-Assignment/docs/setup.md

   - Multimedia Codecs:
     - ❌ DO NOT check "Install multimedia codecs"
     - Leave the box UNCHECKED
-Attach screenshot of installation screen with multimedia codecs checkbox UNCHECKED

 + Installation Type: Select "Erase disk and install Linux Mint"
 + Timezone: Select your timezone
 + Who are you?: